CWE-434: Unrestricted Upload of File with Dangerous Type

 Yes.
 CWE-434 ranked #6 in the CWE Top 25 for 2024, associated with 322 CVEs that year.
 The CWE Top 25 highlights the most common and impactful software weaknesses based on real-world vulnerability data.

-What are the security consequences of CWE-434: Unrestricted Upload of File with Dangerous Type?+
+What are the security consequences of Unrestricted Upload of File with Dangerous Type?+

-How do you prevent or mitigate CWE-434: Unrestricted Upload of File with Dangerous Type?+
+How do you prevent or mitigate Unrestricted Upload of File with Dangerous Type?+

-Recommended mitigations for CWE-434 include: Generate a new, unique filename for an uploaded file instead of using the user-supplied filename, so that no external input is used at all.[ REF-422 ] [ REF-423 ] Strategy: Enforcement by Conversion When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.
-Consider storing the uploaded files outside of the web document root entirely.
-Then, use other mechanisms to deliver the files dynamically. [ REF-423 ]
+Recommended mitigations for CWE-434 include: Generate a new, unique filename for an uploaded file instead of using the user-supplied filename, so that no external input is used at all.[REF-422] [REF-423] Consider storing the uploaded files outside of the web document root entirely.
+Then, use other mechanisms to deliver the files dynamically.
+[REF-423] Define a very limited set of allowable extensions and only generate filenames that end in these extensions.
+Consider the possibility of XSS (CWE-79) before allowing .html or .htm file types.

-Which programming languages are affected by CWE-434: Unrestricted Upload of File with Dangerous Type?+
+Which programming languages are affected by Unrestricted Upload of File with Dangerous Type?+

-CWE-434 commonly affects Languages.
+CWE-434 commonly affects ASP.NET, PHP and Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+